jpg0/ohj/README.md

 - Install the Openhab 'Experimental Rule Engine' in Paper UI
 - Install the GraalJS bundle to upgrade JS runtime to ES6
 - Ensure that you have created the automation scripting directories
-- Change directory to the javascript community lib directory: `cd $OPENHAB_CONF/automation/lib/javascript/community`
+- Go to the javascript community lib directory: `cd $OPENHAB_CONF/automation/lib/javascript/community`
 - `npm i ohj`

 ## Usage